tanayp327/Quintic5/lessonplan.md

 categories: [student]
 type: ap
 week: 30
-Developing Frontend/Backend Applications
+description: Developing Frontend/Backend Applications.
 Defining how to get started with Python Development and APIs.
 We improve on 1st trimester curriculum and add visualization to these concepts.
 ---

 # Developing Frontend/Backend Applications